The Master of Science in Global Studies comprises a total of 120 credits (2 years). The programme runs full-time.

-- SIMP17: Introduction to Global Studies, 15 credits (first half of the first semester)
+- SIMP01: Introduction to Global Studies, 15 credits (first half of the first semester)

-- SIMM41: Methods for Research in the Social Sciences, 15 credits (second half of the first semester)
+- SIMM51: The Social Scientific Research Design and Process, 15 credits (second half of the first semester)

 The second semester begins with another profile course directly related to the main theme of the programme.
 Through the profile course students further increase their understanding and knowledge of global development through a deeper comprehension of theories and current research.
 The second profile course is followed by a course in theory of science and a course in research methods.

-- SIMP19: Globalisation, Conflict, Security and the State, 15 credits (first half of the second semester)
+- SIMP02: Globalisation, Conflict, Security and the State, 15 credits (first half of the second semester)